-A three-credit writing course involving significant writing experience including two papers with a combined minimum of 3,000 words to be submitted for extended faculty critique of both composition and content.
-These credits may also fulfill some of the breadth requirements.
-(See list of courses approved for second writing requirement, page 69.)
+A writing course involving significant writing experience including two papers with a combined minimum of 3,000 words to be submitted for extended faculty critique of both composition and content.
+(See list of courses approved for second writing requirement, page 59.)